danieledurante/ProbitSUN/genes_tutorial.md

 ```
 ![](https://raw.githubusercontent.com/danieledurante/probitSUN/master/img/F_predict_genes.png)

-Also in this case, refer to Section 3 in [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565) for detailed comments on the above Figures.
+Also in this case, refer to Section 3 in [Durante (2019). *Conjugate Bayes for probit regression via unified skew-normal distributions*](https://arxiv.org/abs/1802.09565) for detailed comments on the above Figures.